argoproj/argo-events/docs/triggers/http-trigger.md

 ### Request Payload

-In order to construct a request payload based on the event data, sensor offers `payload` field as a part of the HTP trigger.
+In order to construct a request payload based on the event data, the sensor offers `payload` field as a part of the HTTP trigger.

 Let's examine a HTTP trigger,